Hall passes for 3 TDs, BYU tops No. 21 Utah 26-17

 BYU forced a pair of Utah turnovers early in the first quarter.
 Charlie Brewer threw an interception that Chaz Ah You returned to the Utah 30 on the Utes’ first drive.
 Tavion Thomas fumbled the ball on Utah’s second drive, and it bounced to Isaiah Herron at the Utah 42.

-The Cougars did not do much with either takeaway, getting only a 37-yard field goal from Jake Oldroyd out of two drives starting in Utah territory.
+The Cougars did not do much with either takeaway, getting only a 37-yard field goal from Oldroyd out of two drives starting in Utah territory.

+Still, those defensive plays offered a sign of what was ahead for both BYU and Utah.

+“I know anyone on that defense would have sacrificed anything to get that win, and that’s what we did,” BYU linebacker Payton Wilgar said.

 BYU stayed on the ground to finally reach the end zone in the second quarter.
 The Cougars extended their lead to 10-0 on a 4-yard toss from Hall to Neil Pau’u.
-They ran 12 times on the 14-play drive, highlighted by an 18-yard scramble down the sideline by Hall on 4th-and-11 situation from the Utah 36.
+They ran 12 times on the 14-play drive, highlighted by an 18-yard scramble down the sideline by Hall on a 4th-and-11 situation from the Utah 36.

 Utah cut the lead to 10-7 on a 20-yard pass from Brewer to a wide-open Brant Kuithe.
 BYU stopped the Utes on 4th down at the Cougar 8 to keep them from taking their first lead.
 The Cougars then marched 93 yards in 11 plays, culminating in a 2-yard TD catch by Samson Nacua, extending the lead to 16-7 just before halftime.
 Hall danced out of pressure and tossed a 33-yard dart to Keanu Hill a play earlier to set up Nacua’s score.